nodeshift/nodejs-reference-architecture/docs/development/kubernetes-dev-environment.md

 # Kubernetes-based Development Environment Recommendations

-Developement and local-testing flows should ideally be the same for all the developers of a project, but its common for developers on a team to have heterogeneus development platforms (i.e. Linux, Intel-based MacOS, M1-based MacOS, Windows).
+Development and local-testing flows should ideally be the same for all the developers of a project, but its common for developers on a team to have heterogenous development platforms (i.e. Linux, Intel-based MacOS, M1-based MacOS, Windows).
 Using kubernetes as a homogenized execution/configuration layer can be key to ensure testing/deployment use the same configuration settings for all developers.
 Building a docker image is the same "docker build ..." command regardless of development platform, and kubernetes configuration settings, ideally built through yaml configuration files and